BarisAlbayrakIEEE/StructuralAnalysis/README.md

 Additionally, the separation of responsibility between the main framework and the UI is satisfied as react executes asynchronously with the core framework.

-Lets review the requirements listed at the beginning again at the end of this section:
-- [An overview of the problem](#sec31) yields to the following requirements:
-1. The types required by the SAA are mainly classified as SCs, FMs, SAs and SARs.
-2. In addition to the above types, the SAA needs some auxilary data (e.g. material, geometry and loading).
-3. Each group may contain hundreds of types.
-4. There exist *dependency relationships* between the types.
-5. ~~The SAA needs an interface with the FE software.~~
-- [The target market](#sec32) analysis yields to the following requirements:
-1. ~~The company would provide sufficient resources of processors and servers.~~
-2. ~~The SAA will manage and process large data.~~
-3. ~~The SAA will have DBs.~~
-4. ~~The SAA will define a UI form for each type.~~
-5. ~~The SAA will contain a graphics display for the FE model.~~
-6. The SAA will manage the configuration issues.
-7. The SAA will provide a plugin style extensibility in terms of SCs, SAs, SARs and SAMMs.
-8. The plugins could be developed by the customer.

 ### 3.5.
 Data Types & Data Structures <a id='sec35'></a>